sparkflows/sparkflows-docs/docs/user-guide/quick-start/5-execute-workflow.rst

 Step 5 : Execute Workflow
 ----------------------

-After you have created a workflow, it is time to execute it and view the results.
+After you have created a workflow, it is time to execute it and view the result.

 Executing a workflow involves the following steps: